bhavikbhagwani/AgileJeera6/README.md

 Note: the UML diagrams will involve all files inside the src folder.
 We have two ways of storing the app:
-One where eveything is in one file, excluding the Database class Another where the classes are separated into files, except the Pages
+One where eveything is in one file, excluding the Database class Another where the classes are separated into modules, except the Pages

+To view the accurate UML arquitecture of the app, there is an image in the directory called 'aumeter_UML.png' which you can view